kg-praveen/retailServices/README.md

 1) Post-man
 2) Chrome browser with a JSON formatter plug-in

+No headers or keys or tokens are required.
+Please use sample URLs from below to view various responses.
 For web app to use the API, there is no need of a API_KEY at this point of time.
 Will be added later.

 ### Sample Interaction output
  Case: `product-aggregator 200/SUCCESS` <br/>